 We have a plan to ensure that everyone in Northumberland can stay connected and get online.
 Internet access has become a vital part of daily life and in our rural county ensuring everyone is able to get online is vital to reducing inequalities.
 As cabinet member for corporate services it is my responsibility to ensure Northumberland County Council is doing all it can to ensure all residents have the opportunity to access internet services.

-We are using all tools available to ensure we can measure where more needs to be done to improve connectivity.
+We are using all tools available to measure where more needs to be done to improve connectivity.
 To accurately map mobile coverage ten of our bin lorries have been fitted with a device that constantly tracks mobile connectivity.
 Our refuse collectors travel along virtually every road in the county and over the next month these lorries will map our mobile reception in Northumberland in full.
 We will do everything in our power to use this data to ensure mobile companies know where they need to invest so there's no excuse for them not providing residents with the service they need.

 On the ground, the rapid rollout of superfast broadband is continuing.
 Rural parts of our county struggle when it comes to solutions like fibre where the nearest connection may be many miles away and unaffordable.
 Our voucher schemes address some of these issues.
 However, this only helps so much and I have directed our officers at county to consider new and imaginative approaches to helping those most difficult to reach areas including support with technology such as Star Link to bridge the divide.